jamwt/convex-fs/docs/src/content/docs/get-started/setup-bunny.md

     2. Pick a storage tier. **Edge(SSD)** is strongly recommended for production.
     3. Pick a main region.
 If you picked **Edge(SSD)**, then **Frankfurt (DE)** is the mandatory choice.
+If you pick a different main region, remember it.
+You'll  need it to configure ConvexFS soon.
     4. Choose replication regions for your data.
 The defaults get your data replicated pretty broadly around the world, and the CDN can do the rest.
     5. Click the **Add Storage Zone** button.

 _If you want to run a tighter budget, using **Standard** storage and/or fewer regions may have a serious impact on your storage bill._